PEAPACK-GLADSTONE FINANCIAL CORPORATION REPORTS RESULTS FOR THE THIRD QUARTER OF 2013

 The foregoing contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such statements are not historical facts and include expressions about management’s confidence and strategies and management’s expectations about new and existing programs and products, investments, relationships, opportunities and market conditions.
 These statements may be identified by such forward-looking terminology as “expect”, “look”, “believe”, “anticipate”, “may”, or similar statements or variations of such terms.
 Actual results may differ materially from such forward-looking statements.
 Factors that may cause results to differ materially from such forward-looking statements include, but are not limited to

-• a continued or unexpected decline in the economy, in particular in our New Jersey market area;
+- a continued or unexpected decline in the economy, in particular in our New Jersey and New York market areas;

-• legislative and regulatory actions (including the impact of the Dodd-Frank Wall Street Reform and Consumer Protection Act and related regulations) subject us to additional regulatory oversight which may result in increased compliance costs;
+- legislative and regulatory actions (including the impact of the Dodd-Frank Wall Street Reform and Consumer Protection Act, Basel III and related regulations) subject us to additional regulatory oversight which may result in increased compliance costs;

 A discussion of these and other factors that could affect our results is included in our SEC filings, including our Annual Report on form 10-K for the year ended December 31, 2012.
 We undertake no duty to update any forward-looking statement to conform the statement to actual results or changes in the Corporation’s expectations.